Elasticsearch

 Where all your data is logically stored, all ELK's operations depend on this concept, you have configurations like ILM, Index Template, Field Mapping, and many more.
 So it is essential that you understand Elastic Index

-It is using an data structure, But why Elastic index is an inverted index? -> because the Elastic index is based on the Lucence index (which is an inverted index), for simplification the inverted index is similar to the book index (at the end of your book) which tells you which pages contain the information you search for, it looks like this
+It is using an inverted index data structure, But why Elastic index is an inverted index? -> because the Elastic index is based on the Lucence index (which is an inverted index), for simplification the inverted index is similar to the book index (at the end of your book) which tells you which pages contain the information you search for, it looks like this

 But on the technical side, it actually looks like this